 - Language and Society

 Bimodal bilingual families: The negotiation of communication practices between deaf parents and their hearing children.
 In M. Schwartz & A. Verschik (Eds.), Succesful family language policy: Parents, children, and educators in interaction.
 Series Multilingual Education.
 Dordrecht, Netherlands: Springer.
-In press.
+2013.

 “We communicated that way for a reason”: Language practices and language ideologies among hearing adults whose parents are deaf.
 Journal of Deaf Studies and Deaf Education, 18, 75-92, 2013.
 First author, with K. Walters & R. P. Meier.